alefragnani/delphi-object-debugger/README.md

-# ObjectDebugger
+# Object Debugger

-The **ObjectDebugger** is a run-time Object Inspector for Delphi VCL applications
+The **Object Debugger** is a run-time Object Inspector for Delphi VCL applications

 > The **original project** was released by **Marco Cantù** at http://github.com/marcocantu/ObjectDebugger.
 Since its release in 2016, I decided to [make some contributions](https://github.com/marcocantu/ObjectDebugger/pulls/alefragnani), but most of them were not merged.
 So, I decided to evolve this fork.